MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 7. Select **Logs**

-8. Enter the following KQL Statement:
+8. Enter the following KQL Statement in the New Query 1 space:

 let lookback = 2d;
 DeviceEvents